 Boostnote is kind of Microsoft OneNote alternative for Linux.
 However, it doesn’t do everything the same way as OneNote does.
 We’ll see it in action but before that let me highlight the main features of Boostnote.

-Boostnote is under active development and it seems like they will have more features in the coming days.
+Boostnote is built using Electron.
+It is under active development and it seems like they will have more features in the coming days.
 As of now, Boostnote boasts of the following:

 - Notes can be taken as Markdown or in code snippet format